dcooney/block-manager/README.txt

 The Gutenberg Block Manager is an intuitive tool for WordPress site admins to *globally* manage the enabled/disabled state of each block.
 Disabled blocks will be removed from the block inserter on post edit screens.

+### Features
+* **Globally enable/disable blocks** - Unlike the block manager in the Gutenberg editor, this tool globally enables/disables blocks for all users.
+* **Block Search and Filter** - Quickly locate blocks using the block search tool.

 == Installation ==

 How to install Block Manager.